mwarning/meshnet-lab/README.md

 # Mesh Network Lab

-Emulate a mesh network of hundreds of nodes on a computer.
+Emulate mobile ad-hoc mesh networks of hundreds of nodes on a computer.
 The network is realized using Linux network namespaces that are connected via virtual Ethernet interfaces.
 The network is defined in a JSON file.

 Each namespace can run its own routing progam and sees a single `uplink` interface.
 A packet send on this interface will be received on the uplinks of all connected namespaces.
 Different network characteristics like bandwidth, packet loss, latency and others can be set using [traffic control](https://en.wikipedia.org/wiki/Tc_(Linux)).